Lectures on piecewise distance-preserving maps

-Note that the closure of the blind zone is a union of a finite number of convex polygons $Q_1,\dots, Q_m$ which intersect only at the common vertex $a_1$.
+Note that the closure of the blind zone is a union of a finite number of polygons $Q_1,\dots, Q_m$ which intersect only at the common vertex $a_1$.
 Each $Q_i$ is bounded by a broken line in the closure of $Z$ and two line segments from $a_1$ to the ends of this broken line.

-So far the distance non-expanding map $f$ is defined only on the two sides of each $Q_i$ coming from $a_1$, and by construction it is distance preserving on each of these two sides.
-From the exercise below, it follows that one can extend $f$ to each of $Q_i$ while keeping it piecewise distance preserving. \qeds
+So far the distance non-expanding map $f$ is defined only on the two sides of each $Q_i$ coming from $a_1$, and by construction it is distance-preserving on each of these two sides.
+From the exercise below, it follows that one can extend $f$ to each $Q_i$ while keeping it piecewise distance-preserving. \qeds